awsdocs/aws-php-developers-guide/doc_source/emc-examples-getendpoint.rst

 Retrieve Endpoints
 ==================

-Create an object to pass the empty request parameters for the describeEndpoints method of the AWS.MediaConvert client class.
-To call the describeEndpoints method, create a promise for invoking an AWS Elemental MediaConvert service object, passing the parameters.
+Create an object to pass the empty request parameters for the describeEndpoints method of the ``AWS.MediaConvert`` client class.
+To call the describeEndpoints method, create a promise for invoking an |EMClong| service object, passing the parameters.
 Handle the response in the promise callback.

 **Imports**